AdobeDocs/app-builder/src/pages/guides/application_state.md

 ### Quotas (preview)

 Quotas are limits that depend on the organization's entitlements.
-Every organization with AppBuilder access is entitled to at least 1 State quota.
+Every organization with App Builder access is entitled to at least 1 State quota.

 At the organization level, 1 quota provides:

 - 200GB/month bandwidth usage (~5MB/min): `bandwidth usage = bytes uploaded + bytes downloaded`
 - 1GB storage: `storage usage = 2 * key_sizes + value_sizes`

-The quota is shared for all State Containers in the organization, across all regions.
+The quota is shared for all State containers in the organization, across all regions.
 It is not enforced for now, just tracked.

-*Example: org 123 is entitled to 3 quotas, the total bandwidth usage of the organization should not exceed 600GB/month and the storage across regions should not exceed 3GB*
+*Example: org 123 is entitled to 3 quotas, the total bandwidth usage of the organization should not exceed 600GB/month and the storage across regions should not exceed 3GB.*

-We also enforce rate-limiting at the State Container (=Workspace) level.
+We also enforce rate-limiting at the State container (=Workspace) level within a region.
 Rate-limiting per quota unit is defined as:

 - 10MB/min with up to 1MB/sec peaks for production Workspaces.
 - 2MB/min with up to 1MB/sec peaks for non-production Workspaces.

 In case of exceeding the rate-limiting quota, the State service will return with 429s.
 However, a retry mechanism in the State library will mitigate the propagation of the error on short time windows.

-*Example: org 123 is entitled to 5 quotas, any production workspace will not be throttled before consuming 50MB/min or 5MB/sec bandwidth*
+*Example: org 123 is entitled to 5 quotas, any production workspace will not be throttled before consuming 50MB/min or 5MB/sec bandwidth in a single region.*

 ### Troubleshooting